harvesthill/reddit-wiki-archive/steroids/thecycle/examples.md

 * **Weeks 1-24:** [Testosterone Enthanate](http://www.reddit.com/r/steroids/wiki/testosterone_enthanate), 300 mg (E3D)
 * **Weeks 4-16:** [Trenbolone Acetate](http://www.reddit.com/r/steroids/wiki/trenbolone), 50-100 mg, every day (ED) to your tolerance level
 * **RUN TESTOSTERONE FOR 8 MORE WEEKS after dropping EQ to allow the Uncdeylenate ester to clear**.
-* **WARNING**: **19-nor metabolites** (*Tren/Deca/etc.*) are **highly suppressive** for up to **six months** or more.
-Nobody should be taking nandrolone or other 19-nor compounds unless they're on blast and cruise, because **full recovery** **from PCT** will be rendered largely ineffective for as long as half a year—so long as to be impractical.
 * On Hand Throughout Cycle: An AI like [Arimidex](http://www.reddit.com/r/steroids/wiki/arimidex) in case signs of excessive bloating or itchy nipples occur.
-Also have something to bring estrogen levels back up in case of **crashed E2**: test no ester (TNE or short-ester test, Dianabol, HCG or Trestolone will all do the trick.
+Also have something to bring estrogen levels back up in case of **crashed E2**: test no ester (TNE or short-ester test, Dianabol, or HCG will all do the trick.
 * On Hand Throughout Cycle: An Dopamine Agonist like [Caber](http://www.reddit.com/r/steroids/wiki/dostinex) or Prami to stop prolactin production and eventual lactation.
 * **Take AI only when sides necessitate**.
 Estrogen is highly anabolic, cardioprotective and neuroprotective, and essential for normal physiological functioning.
 Low E2 is far worse than high E2, which should be proportionally out of range just as test.
 Gyno takes weeks to develop and can be taken care of with the AI on hand.